Jessica Simpson Throws Daughter Lavish 6th B-Day Party Inspired By ‘Greatest Showman’: Insane Pics

 Jessica gave fans an inside look into her little girl’s party via Instagram on May 6.
 In one photo, Jessica and Eric stand with the birthday girl along with their 4-year-old son Ace.
 While the whole family is colorfully dressed on-theme, Max stands out in a purple leotard while rocking pink hair, as she presumably aimed to resemble Zendaya‘s character from the movie, Anne Wheeler.
 Jessica captioned the adorable image, “🎪 Maxwell’s Over-The-Top Big Top 🎪 #TheGreatestShowman #MAXIDREW #6.”

 In another photo, the singer sits inside a massive circus tent surrounded by actors all dressed up as Greatest Showman characters. “✨ Rewrite The Stars ✨ #TheGreatestShowman #ThisIsMe,” she wrote.
-Adding to the overall impressiveness of the party, the soiree also included a “trapeze” photo op, circus-themed goodies like popcorn and candy, and outdoor swing, loads of colorful balloons, a “TICKETS” booth, and more!
+Adding to the overall impressiveness of the party, the soiree also included a “trapeze” photo op, circus-themed goodies like popcorn and candy, an outdoor swing, loads of colorful balloons, a “TICKETS” booth, and more!

 On top of all that, the walls of the tent were decorated with posters featuring the birthday girl‘s likeness and the words, “Maxwell Can Fly!
 She Can Really Swing Too!
 The Daring Young Lass on the Flying Trapeze!” as well as one for her little brother reading, “WORLD’S STRONGEST BOY!”
 Talk about creative!